≡ Menu

 This is because…

-The only real way to treat or reverse the affects of cataract on a dog’s eye is to perform surgery on the affect eye or eyes and either physically remove the eye lens and replace it with an artificial lens or one can attempt to physically remove the cataract from the affected lens by applying Lanosterol drops to the cataract itself in attempt to remove the affected areas.
+The only natural way to treat or reverse the effects of cataracts on a dog’s eye is to perform surgery on the affected eye or eyes and either physically remove the eye lens and replace it with an artificial lens or one can attempt to physically remove the cataract from the affected lens by applying Lanosterol drops to the cataract itself in attempt to remove the affected areas.

 In either case…

-While the cataract surgery itself is generally considered a pretty basic and routine procedure, often times the “recovery” of the procedure can cause many complications including infections (including uveitis) and a potentially “hardening” of the lens capsule in the event an artificial lens is used.
+While the cataract surgery itself is generally considered a pretty basic and routine procedure, often the “recovery” of the procedure can cause many complications including infections (including uveitis) and a potential “hardening” of the lens capsule in the event an artificial lens is used.

-Are often the result of self-inflicted trauma caused by your pet due to scratching and or rubbing of the affected area, or simply due to excessive activity and/or barking.
-After all, it’s tough to tell a dog to just take it easy for a few days!
+These difficulties often result from self-inflicted trauma caused by your pet due to scratching and rubbing the affected area or excessive activity and barking.
+After all, telling a dog to take it easy for a few days is tough!

 Which brings us back…

-This way if you ever do have to pay for such a procedure, you won’t need to should the cost alone!
+If you ever have to pay for such a procedure, you won’t need to should the cost alone!

 For more information please check out our Best Pet Insurance Companies article.